king-prawns/king-prawns/README.md

 ### Hi there 👋

-I’m Giorgio (king-prawns) a video software engineer working on a custom video player.
+I’m Giorgio (king-prawns), a video software engineer working on a custom video player.

 I care about precision, performance, and code that’s built to last.